M305-g/END-TO-END-HOSPITAL-READMISSION-ANALYSIS/README.md

 **RISK AND ACTIONABLE DASHBOARD**

-1. Previous Readmissions vs Current Readmission
+**1.Previous Readmissions vs Current Readmission**

-0	27.79%

-1	69.50%

-2	90.42%

-3	95.30%

-4	96.20%

-5	100.00%

 Insight

-Readmission risk increased dramatically as the number of previous readmissions increased.

-Patients with no previous readmissions had the lowest risk (27.79%).

-After just one previous readmission, the risk more than doubled.

-Patients with 4–5 previous readmissions had an extremely high likelihood of returning to the hospital.

-Previous readmission history appears to be one of the strongest predictors of future readmission.
+A strong monotonic relationship exists between prior readmission history and current readmission risk.
+Patients with no prior readmissions exhibit the lowest probability (27.79%), while risk increases sharply after the first readmission (69.50%) and escalates further with repeated episodes, reaching near-certain recurrence at 4–5 prior readmissions (≥96%).
+Prior utilization history emerges as the most powerful predictor of future readmission within the dataset.

 **Possible Causes**

-Poor control of chronic illnesses.

-Persistent underlying health problems.

-Multiple comorbidities.

-Failure of previous discharge interventions.

-Medication non-adherence.

-Limited access to outpatient follow-up.

-Social challenges affecting self-management.

-Functional decline from repeated hospitalizations.
+Repeated readmissions typically reflect unresolved clinical instability, including poorly controlled chronic diseases and progressive multimorbidity.
+Failure of prior discharge plans suggests gaps in care coordination and transitional care processes.
+Medication non-adherence, inadequate follow-up, and limited outpatient access contribute to disease recurrence and decompensation.
+Social determinants such as low support systems, financial constraints, and poor health literacy further compound self-management challenges.
+Cumulative hospital exposure may also lead to functional decline, increasing vulnerability to subsequent admissions.

 **Recommendations**

-Flag patients with ≥1 previous readmission as high-risk.

-Implement intensive case management.

-Schedule follow-up appointments before discharge.

-Conduct follow-up calls within 48–72 hours.

-Assign care coordinators to patients with repeated admissions.
+Incorporate prior readmission count as a primary risk stratification variable in discharge planning workflows.
+Activate high-intensity case management for patients with even a single prior readmission.
+Ensure pre-arranged follow-up appointments before discharge and enforce early post-discharge contact within 48–72 hours.
+Assign dedicated care coordinators for patients with recurrent admissions to oversee continuity across inpatient and outpatient settings.
+Integrate social risk screening to address non-clinical drivers of repeated utilization.

-**Strategic Recommendation**
+**Strategic Implication**

-Develop predictive models that automatically classify patients with prior readmissions as high priority for transitional care interventions.
+Readmission history should be treated as a core predictive signal for healthcare utilization risk stratification.
+Embedding prior admission data into automated risk models enables proactive transitional care targeting, which is likely to yield substantial reductions in recurrent hospitalizations and improve continuity of care for high-risk patients.

 **2. Discharge Disposition (Risk Score Distribution)**

-Discharge Destination	Readmission Rate

-Skilled Nursing Facility	92.80%

-Home Health	75.85%

-Home	34.07%

-Rehabilitation	34.00%

    Insight

-Patients discharged to skilled nursing facilities experienced the highest readmission rates.

-Home health patients also demonstrated elevated readmission risk.

-Patients discharged home or to rehabilitation centers had substantially lower readmission rates.
+Readmission risk varies markedly by discharge destination.
+Skilled nursing facility (SNF) discharges show the highest readmission rate (92.80%), followed by home health (75.85%).
+Patients discharged directly home (34.07%) or to rehabilitation services (34.00%) demonstrate substantially lower readmission rates.
+The pattern indicates that higher post-acute care dependence is associated with increased readmission risk, likely reflecting underlying clinical complexity rather than care setting alone.

 **Possible Causes**

-**Skilled Nursing Facility**

-Patients are often older and medically complex.

-Greater dependency and frailty.

-Multiple chronic illnesses.

-Higher disease severity.

-**Home Health**

-Ongoing healthcare needs requiring nursing support.

-Limited caregiver availability.

-Challenges adhering to treatment plans.

-**Home**

-Better functional status.

-Lower illness severity.

-Greater independence.

-**Rehabilitation**

-Structured therapy and monitoring.

-Improved recovery support.

-Better transition planning.
+Patients discharged to skilled nursing facilities typically represent a high-risk cohort characterized by advanced age, frailty, and multimorbidity, with limited physiological reserve.
+The elevated readmission rate may reflect disease severity rather than deficiencies in care alone.
+Home health patients often require ongoing medical support but may face gaps in caregiver availability, adherence challenges, and fragmented coordination between providers.
+Conversely, patients discharged home or to rehabilitation facilities generally have better functional status and more structured recovery pathways, contributing to lower readmission risk.
+Rehabilitation settings may also provide more intensive recovery oversight, reducing early deterioration.

 **Recommendations**

-Enhance communication between hospitals and skilled nursing facilities.

-Develop shared care plans.

-Increase monitoring during the first weeks after discharge.

-Improve staff education in post-acute settings.
+Strengthen structured communication pathways between acute hospitals and skilled nursing facilities, including standardized handover protocols and shared care plans.
+Implement early post-discharge surveillance for SNF and home health populations, focusing on the first 7–14 days.
+Enhance clinical oversight in post-acute settings through regular multidisciplinary reviews.
+Improve alignment of discharge criteria with patient functional status and expected care needs to reduce mismatch between patient acuity and post-acute placement.

-**Strategic Recommendation**
+**Strategic Implication**

-Establish integrated care pathways between hospitals and post-acute care facilities to reduce preventable readmissions among medically complex patients.
+Post-acute care transitions represent a critical vulnerability point in the care continuum.
+Integrated care pathways linking hospitals with SNFs and home health services, supported by coordinated monitoring and shared accountability frameworks, are essential for reducing preventable readmissions in high-dependency patient populations.

 **3. Comorbidity Burden**